Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  - the component of CLR that enables you to run multiple versions of an application or component and CLR on the same computer at the same time

- ### Assuming y is a value type, which is an example of boxing?
+ ### 17.Assuming y is a value type, which is an example of boxing?

  - y = (int)thisObject;
  - int y = 3;